 Current Ends Report

-The Coop creates plans in order to help us identify strategies for accomplishing our Mission and Ends Policies.
-In 2011, a Ten-Year Vision was crafted with extensive input from Member-Owners, customers, employees and vendors.
-Each year Coop management updates our Three-Year Cooperative Plan according to Council planning policies.
+The Co-op creates plans in order to help us identify strategies for accomplishing our Mission and Ends Policies.
+In 2011, a Ten-Year Vision was crafted with extensive input from member-owners, customers, employees and vendors.
+Each year Co-op management also creates and Annual Business Plan according to Council planning policies.

 Ten-Year Vision and Plan